dnsdrs/targett_dco_dooh/README.md

 - [x] 95% done
 - [ ] Create meaningful backup video for the example
 - [ ] Find way to generate QR Code without third party tool
-- [ ] Log errors & cause to be able to quickly (ex.
+- [ ] Log errors & cause to be able to quickly identify and fix issues (ex.
 GCP Pub/Sub + Datastudio ?)
-- [ ] Store geolocation in localstorage if it exists to avoid calling JAd's geoloc API uselessly
+- [ ] Store geolocation in localStorage.
+If value is present, will avoid calling JAd's geoloc API uselessly